Tiling multipartite hypergraphs in Quasi-random Hypergraphs: Introduction

 It is natural to consider the following problem.

-\begin{prob} Given a $k$-partite $k$-graph $F$, what conditions of quasi-randomness and degree for the host $k$-graph $H$ are sufficient for ensuring $F$-factor? \end{prob}
+\begin{prob} Given a $k$-partite $k$-graph $F$, what conditions of quasi-randomness and degree for the host $k$-graph $H$ are sufficient to ensure it contains an $F$-factor? \end{prob}

-By the construction of Lenz and Mubayi, we naturally want to know, does $p>1/8$ guarantee that $H$ with the minimum degree $\Omega(n^2)$ has a $K_{2,2,2}$-factor?
+By the construction of Lenz and Mubayi, we naturally want to know, does $p>1/8$ guarantee that every $p$-dense $\points$-quasi-random 3-graph $H$ with minimum degree $\Omega(n^2)$ has a $K_{2,2,2}$-factor?
 Unfortunately, this appears to be false by the following result.

 \begin{thm} Let $F$ be a $3$-graph satisfying that for each $v\in V(F)$ there exists a vertex $u$ such that $N(v)\cap N(u)\neq \emptyset$.
 Then for any $p\in(0,1)$ and $\mu>0$, there exists an $n_0$ and $\alpha>0$ such that for all $n\ge n_0$, there exists an $(n,p,\mu, \points)$ $3$-graph $H$ with $\delta_1(H)\ge \alpha n^{2}$ such that $H$ has no $F$-factor. \end{thm}